Vehicle audio: Radio

 The AM/FM radio combined with a CD player has remained a mainstay of car audio, despite being obsolescent in non-car applications.

-In the 2010s, internet radio and satellite radio came into competition with FM radio.
+In the 2010s, internet radio, satellite radio, streaming, and podcasting came into competition with AM/FM radio.
 By this time some models were offering 5.1 surround sound.

+In 2023, several automobile manufacturers, including Ford Motor Company, announced plans to discontinue offering the AM radio band in new vehicles, starting with the 2024 model year.
+Ford later reversed its announcement, with chief executive officer Jim Farley citing the importance of AM's emergency alert system.
+Audi, BMW, Volvo, and Tesla had already started to not offer the AM band on their entertainment systems, specifically on their electric vehicles.
+The previous announcement had several lawmakers introduce bipartisan legislation to require that automobile manufacturers include the AM band on their audio/entertainment systems.

 Physical media and connectivity

 Mobile players for physical media have been provided for vinyl records, 8-track tapes, cassette tapes, compact discs, and MP3s.
 The increased sophistication of the vehicle audio system to accommodate such media has made the audio unit a common target of car break-ins, so these are equipped with anti-theft systems too.